 Minimal to no hairline recession.

 Type II Hair Loss

-The frontal and temporal regions start to show a recession, hair loss becomes visible.
+The frontal and temporal regions start to show a recession, and hair loss becomes visible.

 Type III Hair Loss